omertb/my-notes/git/git-notes-1.md

 ### 6. Branch Related Commands

-See branches before clone(fork)
+_1. See branches before clone(fork)_
 ```
 $ git branch
 * master
 ```

-To create a new_feature_branch from master repo and see the branches after the branch command:
+_2. To create a new_feature_branch from master repo and see the branches after the branch command:_
 ```
 $ git branch new_feature_branch